sabady/aws_ebs_docker_plugin/README.md

 # Multi Arch Docker plugin that handles AWS EBS volume attachment to Docker Swarm Services

+The plugin accepts the service name, creates an EBS volume, attaches it to the node, and creates a docker volume on it.
+If the volume exists there will be a service label, and the plugin will attach it to the node.

 ## Docker Service Configuration
 ```
 version: '3.8'